Making a compost pile requires just the sweat from your brow; nutritious choice foods do not come cheap.

 its roots are my mother's and a very special friend's ashes.
 One day

-I'll go in there too!
+I will go in there too.
 Not this week, please Lord!
 I still have too much to do, and my seventh book to finish.

-But it's wonderful to have the tree right in our front garden where every morning I can enjoy it.
+But it is wonderful to have the tree right in our front garden where every morning I can enjoy it.
 Brings back all the happy memories.

 USEFUL LINKS @ Making a compost pile.

-Allow me to introduce myself; after a most satisfying professional life as a chiropractor, I find myself semiretired with time on my hands.
+Allow me to introduce myself; after a most satisfying professional life as a DC, I find myself semiretired with time on my hands.
 Having had umpteen male patients who have dropped dead within a couple years of retirement, I have been determined to keep busy.
+Making a compost pile is just one of the many.

 The first chore was to reclaim our South African garden from the jungle; seven years of neglect whilst we were in the Netherlands had to be overcome.
 Making not one but many compost piles from the verdant overgrowth was the first step.
 It started as a chore but soon found a place in my heart as I watched Nature going about its business.